alvarogarciapiz/gawg/README.md

 ### Getting Started

-To get started with GAWG, follow the instructions in the [Installation Guide](#installation-guide) and configure your GitHub repository using the generated workflow files.
-For detailed information on how to use GAWG, refer to the [Usage Documentation](#usage).
+To get started with GAWG, follow the instructions in the [Installation Guide](https://github.com/alvarogarciapiz/gawg/wiki/installation-guide) and configure your GitHub repository using the generated workflow files.
+For detailed information on how to use GAWG, refer to the [Usage Documentation](https://github.com/alvarogarciapiz/gawg/wiki/Usage-(If-you-have-filled-the-website-form)).

 ## Support